chaichontat/samui/README.md

 ```
 In this case, the output folder has the same name as the input file.

-You can drag this folder to https://loopybrowser.com/.
+You can drag this folder directly to https://loopybrowser.com/.
 Despite the Browser being a webpage, all data are processed locally on your computer.

 **This link opens the expected result: https://loopybrowser.com/from?url=data2.loopybrowser.com/VisiumIF/&s=sample.**